-The only activity we have time for on our first day is a night hike around Sepilok Nature Lodge, conducted by one of their guides.
+The only activity we have time for on our first day in Borneo is a night hike around Sepilok Nature Lodge, conducted by one of their guides.
 We see a surprising amount of small creatures – insects, frogs, caterpillars and dragonflys – on our 45min walk.

 One of the interesting creatures we see is the giant pill millipede, which rolls itself into a ball when disturbed as a defence against predators.

 Conceived in 1961 and established in 1964 with funding by the Sabah Government, the Sepilok Orangutan Rehabilitation Centre aims to return orphaned, injured or displaced orangutans back to the wild.
 You can visit two of the three sections: we start with the feeding platform, in a large area where most animals achieve total independence and become integrated into the Sepilok wild orangutan population.
 (The sanctuary is only open for a couple of hours in the morning and afternoon, so it does get pretty busy.)